epforgpl/redflags/redflags-docs/docs/developer/engine/templateparser.md

 Variables are parsed into a `Map<String, String>`, where the key is the variable name (capturing group's name).
 If a variable already exists in the *Map*, a new line (`\n`) and the new value will be appended to the existing one.
 Multiline data is handled this way.

+Note that `TemplateParser` is **not thread-safe**, don't call the same instance simultaneously from multiple threads.

 ## Examples